VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 We have 2 single-node instances of VictoriaMetircs.
 The first instance collects and stores high-resolution metrics (10s scrape interval) for a month.
 The second instance collects and stores low-resolution metrics (300s scrape interval) for a month.
 We use Promxy + Alertmanager for global view and alerts evaluation.

+### Arnes

+[The Academic and Research Network of Slovenia](https://www.arnes.si/en/) (ARNES) is a public institute that provides network services to research, educational and cultural organizations, and enables them to establish connections and cooperation with each other and with related organizations abroad.

+After using Cacti, Graphite and StatsD for years, we wanted to upgrade our monitoring stack to something that:

+- has native alerting support
+- can run on-prem
+- has multi-dimension metrics
+- lower hardware requirements
+- is scalable
+- simple client provisioning and discovery with Puppet

+We were running Prometheus for about a year in a test environment and it worked great.
+But there was a need/wish for a few years of retention time, like the old systems provided.
+We tested Thanos, which was a bit resource hungry back then, but it worked great for about half a year until we discovered VictoriaMetrics.
+As our scale is not that big, we don't have on-prem S3 and no Kubernetes, VM's single node instance provided the same result with less maintenance overhead and lower hardware requirements.

+After testing it a few months and having great support from the maintainers on [Slack](http://slack.victoriametrics.com/), we decided to go with it.
+VM's support for ingesting InfluxDB metrics was an additional bonus, since our hardware team uses SNMPCollector to collect metrics from network devices and switching from InfluxDB to VictoriaMetrics was a simple change in the config file for them.

+Numbers:

+- 2 single node instances
+- Active time series per VictoriaMetrics instance: 1,7M
+- Ingestion rate per VictoriaMetrics instance: 75K points/second
+- Query duration: median is ~5ms, 99th percentile is ~45ms
+- Total number of datapoints: 1+ Trillion
+- Average time series churn rate: ~350k/day
+- Average datapoint size on drive: 0.4 bytes
+- Disk usage: 380GB for ~4 months of data
+- Index size: 2,6GB

+We are running 1 Prometheus, 1 VictoriaMetrics and 1 Grafana server in each datacenter on baremetal servers, scraping 350+ targets (and 3k+ devices collected via SNMPCollector sending metrics directly to VM).
+Each prometheus is scraping all targets, so we have all metrics in both VictoriaMetrics instances.
+We are using Promxy to deduplicate metrics from both instances.
+Grafana has a LB infront, so if one DC has problems, we can still view all metrics from both DCs on the other Grafana instance.

+We are still in the process of migration, but we are really happy with the whole stack.
+It has proven as an essential piece for insight into our services during COVID-19 and has enabled us to provide better service and spot problems faster.